-California’s Supreme Court today gave opponents of gay marriage a victory by ruling that they have the legal right to legally defend Proposition 8, a voter initiative that defines a marriage as between a man and a woman, even though California state officials may decline to do so.
+California’s Supreme Court today gave opponents of gay marriage a victory by ruling that they have the legal right to defend Proposition 8, a voter initiative that defines a marriage as between a man and a woman.

 Proposition 8 overturned a ruling by the California Supreme Court that allowed gay and lesbian couples to marry.
 While it didn’t nullify marriages that took place prior to Nov.
 5, 2008, it banned homosexual couples from seeking marriages.

-But Proposition 8 has been stuck in a legal limbo since the state’s voters passed it in November 2008 by a 52 percent vote.
+But Proposition 8 has been stuck in a legal limbo since it passed in November 2008 by a 52 percent vote.
 Last year, a federal district court judge declared that the measure amounts to unconstitutional discrimination and ordered that it be immediately struck down.

 “Proposition 8 fails to advance any rational basis in singling out gay men and lesbians for denial of a marriage license,” wrote U.S. District Court Judge Vaughn Walker in a 136-page decision.
 “Indeed, the evidence shows Proposition 8 does nothing more than enshrine in the California constitution the notion that opposite-sex couples are superior to same-sex couples.”

-The controversial ballot measure - which has invoked some violent protests – is poised to head to the U.S. Supreme Court as it bobs back and forth between state and federal courts.
-Today’s California Supreme Court ruling will be taken under advisement by a three-judge panel of the 9th U.S. Circuit Court of Appeals as it proceeds with the case.
+The controversial ballot measure - which has invoked some violent protests – is poised to head to the U.S. Supreme Court as it bobs back and forth in courts.

-Despite Proposition 8′s passage by voters, California politicians have been hesitant to support it.
+Despite its passage, California politicians have been hesitant to support the proposition.
 Former Gov. Arnold Schwarzenegger and most state leaders opposed the ban when it was first proposed.
 Gov. Jerry Brown also refused to defend it in the court.

 Supporters of the proposition – backed by a broad coalition of conservative religious groups – have argued that the ban is not discriminatory but simply codifies a historic understanding of what constitutes marriage.